19hours/sg-statutes/Acts/Employment Act.md

 ### Interpretation for purposes of sections 48 and 49

-50\.—(1) Where a notice is served under section 17 of the Industrial Relations Act by an employer or a trade union representing his employees in respect of any matter referred to in sections 48 and 49 and no agreement is reached between the parties, either party may, notwithstanding the provisions of the Industrial Relations Act, refer the matter to the Industrial Arbitration Court established under the Industrial Relations Act for arbitration.
+50\.—(1) Where a notice is served under section 18 of the Industrial Relations Act (Cap.
+136) by an employer or a trade union representing his employees in respect of any matter referred to in sections 48 and 49 and no agreement is reached between the parties, either party may, notwithstanding the provisions of the Industrial Relations Act, refer the matter to the Industrial Arbitration Court established under the Industrial Relations Act for arbitration.

+[21/88]

 (2) For the purposes of sections 48 and 49 —